EbuOgden/Voice-Controlled-Robotic-Arm-MVP/README.md

 This application helps to control robotic arm with IBM Watson Speech to Text API. <br><br>

 The first idea of the project is to help people.
-We wanted to make valuable product with the new century notorious technologies.
+We wanted to make a valuable product with the new century notorious technologies.
 We came up with the idea of robotic arm that can controlled by voice. <br><br>

 <b>Used Technologies</b><br>